Skip to content

 So, is a car “public place?”
 Or is it private property and a private space?
 After all, many states recognize the right to armed self-defense against violent crimes without a “duty to retreat” when in your car.
 But the opposing position views the car as unimportant, as if invisible.
 Under this view, whether a place is public depends upon where the car is located, not whether inside a car.

 Being within a car was not a pivotal fact in relation to whether “in a public place.”
 (Farm field in rural setting vs. driveway in urban area).
 See, State v.
-Serbus, 957 NW 2d 84 (Minn.
+Serbus, 957 NW2d 84 (Minn.
 Supreme Court 2021); State v.
-Bee, A23-1257 (Minnesota Court of Appeals April 15, 2024).
+Bee, 5 NW3d 713 (Minn.
+Court of Appeals 2024).

 In one case predating the Minnesota Citizens’ Personal Protection Act of 2003, the defendant was outside of his own home inside of a car parked in his private driveway in possession of a pistol.
 State v.
-DeLegge, 390 NW 2d 10 (Minn.
+DeLegge, 390 NW2d 10 (Minn.
 Court of Appeals 1986).

 But later, the Court in State v.
-Theng Yang, 814 NW 2d 716 (Minn.
-Court of Appeals 2012), says that the DeLegge court’s definition of “public place” was legislatively overruled by Minnesota Citizens’ Personal Protection Act of 2003, Minnesota Statutes §§624.714, 624.7181.
+Theng Yang, 814 NW2d 716 (Minn.
+Court of Appeals 2012), says that the DeLegge court’s definition of “public place” was legislatively overruled by Minnesota Citizens’ Personal Protection Act of 2003, Minnesota Statutes §§ 624.714, 624.7181.

 The legislature defined “public place” explicitly in the statute (below).
 But it did not mention motor vehicles at all, either in the inclusive definition or the excluding definition.
 So, the courts struggle to fill in the gaps.
 The cases discuss how.
 But many of us believe they got it wrong.
 How can the private parts of a private cars possibly be treated as a public space?

-Minnesota Statutes §624.7181, Subdivision 1.
-Definitions … (c) “Public place” means property owned, leased, or controlled by a governmental unit and private property that is regularly and frequently open to or made available for use by the public in sufficient numbers to give clear notice of the property’s current dedication to public use but does not include: a person’s dwelling house or premises, the place of business owned or managed by the person, or land possessed by the person; a gun show, gun shop, or hunting or target shooting facility; or the woods, fields, or waters of this state where the person is present lawfully for the purpose of hunting or target shooting or other lawful activity involving firearms.”
+(c) “Public place” means property owned, leased, or controlled by a governmental unit and private property that is regularly and frequently open to or made available for use by the public in sufficient numbers to give clear notice of the property’s current dedication to public use but does not include: a person’s dwelling house or premises, the place of business owned or managed by the person, or land possessed by the person; a gun show, gun shop, or hunting or target shooting facility; or the woods, fields, or waters of this state where the person is present lawfully for the purpose of hunting or target shooting or other lawful activity involving firearms.”

-So the Minnesota Supreme Court has spoken on this.
-But the legislature could easily pass an amendment that private parts of a private cars are not a “public place” for purposes of firearms laws.
-For example the statute could be amended to add: “Public place …” “does not include: a person’s dwelling house or premises, a person’s motor vehicle, the place of business owned or managed by the person, or land possessed by the person …” And the People can make that demand. but does not include: a person’s dwelling house or premises, the place of business owned or managed by the person, or land possessed by the person;
+So the Minnesota Supreme Court has spoken.
+But the legislature could easily pass an amendment that private parts of private cars are not a “public place” for purposes of gun laws.
+For example the statute could be amended to add: “Public place …” “does not include: a person’s dwelling house or premises, a person’s motor vehicle, the place of business owned or managed by the person, or land possessed by the person …” And the People can make that demand of their legislators.

 Of course, in the meantime, we still have jury trials.